robotarium/robotarium_setup/instructions_ala_bucks.md

 ## Workstation

 1. Launch broker on startup.

 ## Instructions

 1. Vicon instructions
 2. Add tests to each section
 3. Organize sections into primary components

 ## QOL

 1. Make it easy to change host ip in everything

+## Python Simulator
+1. Add the installation of python tkinter (sudo apt-get install python3-tk into setup.py